-Improving financial literacy: How BestPrep and North Star help prepare high school students for a more secure future
+Improving financial literacy: How BestPrep and North Star are making a difference for Minnesota

 The reason so many of U.S. adults are struggling to make wise financial decisions?
 It may have to do with the lack of money management tools and strategies they are given in high school.
-In fact, only 17 states require high school students to take a class in personal finance—a number that hasn’t changed since 2014,1 and one-in-six students do not reach the baseline of proficiency in financial literacy when they graduate.1
+In fact, only eight states guaranteeing standalone Personal Finance courses for all high schoolers—what the nonprofit Next Gen Personal Finance defines as the Gold Standard4—with nearly 5% of U.S. high school students having no access to financial education in school at all.4

-Minnesota is one of the states without a minimum level of financial literacy for high school graduation, and a curriculum about personal finance is mostly absent in schools.
+Minnesota is one of the states without a minimum level of financial literacy for high school graduation, and a curriculum about personal finance is mostly absent in schools.5

 BestPrep, a Minnesota-based nonprofit, is seeking to fill this financial literacy gap.

 Partnering with local schools and teachers, BestPrep provides educational programs to students in grades 4-12 to ensure that students are college-prepared, work-ready, and career-bound.
-Last year, BestPrep’s programs impacted over 58,000 students and an estimated 1.6 million have been reached since its founding in 1976.
+BestPrep’s programs impacted over 35,000 students in its 40-year history.

 North Star Resource Group team members and staff at BestPrep’s Annual Luncheon.
 Pictured from North Star: Ed Deutschlander, Andy Tate, Jay Pugh and Chase Brakke.